 - Reporting feature could use an overhaul

 This system is Cloud-based, so you don’t need to worry about software compatibility with your server operating system.
 The tool can monitor events on Windows, Linux, and Mac OS.
 The monitor will track activity on network, servers, endpoints, and network devices.
 It tracks software, services, applications, and virtualizations.

 The complete package will give you data security, event logging, and auditing, team monitoring, and task management features.
-You can try out the N-able on a 30-day free trial.
+You can try out the N-able N-sight on a 30-day free trial.

 Freshservice is a cloud-based system management tool that is suitable both for in-house IT departments and for managed service providers.
 The tool is delivered in modules and is available in four editions.
 Each progressively more expensive edition includes more modules.
 All of the editions include all of the front-end channels that a Help Desk needs in order to facilitate contact by users.